 If you’re using a contact management software, make sure that your SMS customer service tool can share data with it.
 Text messaging Software tools like CallHub let you integrate directly with popular CRMs like Salesforce and NationBuilder or use a third party connector like Zapier to share data.
 New subscribers, details of customer conversations, and purchase history all sync up without having to manually import and export spreadsheets every day.

 Texting has become an integral part of our communication now.
-However, most brands are yet to adopt a formal strategy for this customer service tool.
+However, most brands are yet to adopt a formal strategy for customer texting service.
 SMS provides an organic platform to keep in touch with your customers and reduces efforts on both sides.
 Try it out.